getsentry/sentry-docs/src/_includes/common/errors-breadcrumbs.md

 ### Manual Breadcrumbs

 You can manually add breadcrumbs whenever something interesting happens.
-For example, you might add manually record a breadcrumb if the user authenticates or another state change happens.
+For example, you might manually record a breadcrumb if the user authenticates or another state change happens.

 {{ include.errors_manual_breadcrumbs }}
 {% comment %}